 The first semester runs approximately May to September.
 The second semester runs approximately November through February.
 October, March, and April are holiday periods (Dependent on school contract).
 Be sure to arrive on the evening before the start date.

-Earn a monthly salary between $800 and $1200 (dependent on location, teaching experience, etc.).
+Earn a monthly salary of around $900 to $950 (dependent on location, teaching experience, etc.).
 That’s twice what a local Thai teacher earns each month.
 Our placements range from Kindergarten, elementary, middle and high school.
 Teachers are earning between 30,000 and 40,000 Thai Baht depending on location, and level of education.

 You are eligible to apply if you meet the following requirements: